Shraddhasaini/Project-Euler/README.md

 > ### Does it matter if it takes more than one minute to solve?
 >> Of course not, but that should provide the impetus to return to the problem and see how you can improve your approach.
 But remember that once you've solved a particular problem you will be able to access a thread relating to that problem and it is here that you may be able to pick some tips from others that have solved it.

+I solved it by using a search engine, does that matter?
+Making use of the internet to research a problem is to be encouraged as there could be hidden treasures of mathematics to be discovered beneath the surface of many of these problems.
+However, there is a fine line between researching ideas and using the answer you found on another website.
+If you photocopy a crossword solution then what have you achieved?